luk036/luk036.github.io/phys_des/ckpttn.md

 ---

+## Tradeoff

+- Early stop, or not
+- Ignore high-fanout nets, or not
+- Legalization vs. optimization

+---

-class: center, middle
+class: nord-dark, center, middle

-# Questions
+# Q & A 🗣️